 The bond commission is an advisory board to City Council on the bond projects, budgets, timeframes and more, which will continue throughout the entire bond process.
 There were 28 appointments made from City Council and the Mayor, each having four appointments, 13 ex officios from the City boards and commissions, and one ex officio from the Catawba County Chamber of Commerce, for a total of 42 members.
+The Bond Implementation Commission meets as called.

 The Business Development Committee serves in an advisory role to Hickory City Council.
 The purpose is to support economic development in the City of Hickory for increased employment by identifying and assessing ideas and applying local economic development resources to determine the level of success of the project/proposal.
 Projects that receive a favorable recommendation will be forwarded to Hickory City Council for consideration and action.
-The committee meets on Wednesdays, once each month at 11:30AM.
-(See Event Calendar for Schedule)

 The purpose of this board is to promote implementation of programs of general community beautification and to coordinate activities of individuals, agencies and organizations whose plans, activities and programs affect the appearance of the city.
 The Commission is composed of 10 members - one from each ward, three at-large, and one member of the Hickory Regional Planning Commission.
 Terms are three years.
-The board meets on the fourth Monday of each month at 4:00 p.m. at City Hall.

 The City of Hickory Community Relations Council was established in 1963.
 The mission of the CRC is to promote positive relationships within our community through dialogue, education, programs and resources.
-For more information call Staff Liaison Hickory Police Captain Thurman Whishant @ 828-261-2600

 The Planning Board recommends to the City Council amendments to the Zoning Ordinance, Subdivision Ordinance, Thoroughfare Plan, rezoning requests and related matters.
 This commission may also conduct studies, prepare plans and advise council on matters affecting the sound and orderly development of the Hickory Regional Planning Area.
 This Board also serves as the Board of Adjustment and hears and rules upon requests for minor variances from the Zoning Ordinance usually in the form of appeals of the Zoning Administrator's decision.
 The Board is composed of 12 members who serve three-year terms.
 One member is appointed from each City ward, two members reside in Catawba County within the Planning Area but outside the limits of Hickory, Longview or Brookford, one is a resident of Burke County within the Planning Area, one is a resident of Caldwell County, and one resident from each Longview and Brookford.
-The Board meets on the fourth Wednesday of every month at 6:00 p.m. in the Council Chambers at City Hall.

 This ten-member board acts in an advisory capacity for Patrick Beaver and Ridgeview Libraries.
 The term of office is three years and the board meets on the second Thursday in January, April, July and October at Patrick Beaver Memorial Library.

 The Public Art Commission was appointed by the Hickory City Council to provide a forum for integrating public art into the public space, to help create a visual sense of the community, and to provide leadership in implementing a public art program for Hickory.
 The Public Art Commission is composed of nine members - one from each ward, three at large members, and one Youth Council member.
 The terms are for three years.
-The Commission meets the second Wednesday of each month at 5:30 p.m. in the Planning and Development Conference Room at City Hall.

 This is an advisory board to the Solid Waste Manager which recommends waste reduction and recycling goals and objectives to the City Council to enable the city to meet the solid waste management goals set by the State and to encourage citizens to participate fully in the programs designed to achieve these goals.
 Membership consists of at least one member appointed from each of the six wards and 4 members appointed at large who reside and/or regularly do business in the City.
-The board meets on the second Tuesday of each month at 7:30 p.m. at the Public Works and Utilities Complex located at 1441 9th Avenue NE.
-For more information contact staff liaison Andrew Ballentine, Solid Waste Manager by email at email@example.com or by phone at 828-323-7439.

 The purpose of this board is to deepen and broaden the relationship between Lenoir-Rhyne University, the City of Hickory, and their students and residents.